Hang tight because this is where all Mac users unite 💪 Those are the best presentation software for Mac!!

 Top feature: Make live or pre-recorded presentations.

-TouchCast Pitch blesses us with many quintessential online meeting features such as smart business templates, real-looking virtual sets and a personal teleprompter, which is super helpful to make sure we’re not leaving anything out.
+TouchCast Pitch blesses us with many quintessential online meeting features, such as intelligent business templates, real-looking virtual sets and a personal teleprompter, which is super helpful to ensure we’re not leaving anything out.

 And if you want to record your presentation without using a third-party recording app?
 TouchCast Pitch gives you the power to do that and polish it with their simple editing tool besides presenting live.

-As with many of the other choices for presentation software for Mac, there are numerous templates to choose from.
-You can also create your presentation from scratch and really show off your own design skills.
+As with many other choices for presentation software for Mac, there are numerous templates to choose from.
+You can also create your presentation from scratch and show off your design skills.

-You’ll be able to make changes to your slides from anywhere as this bit of kit is available to download straight from the App Store.
+You can make changes to your slides from anywhere, as this bit of kit is available to download straight from the App Store.

 #3 – FlowVella for Mac